Chthamalia

 Chthamalia is a genus of flowering plants in the dogbane family (Apocynaceae: Gonolobinae).
 The genus was first formally named in 1844.
-It contains approximately 15 species.
-Chthamalia is considered by some to be a synonym or a subgenus of Matelea.
+It contains approximately 21 species native to Mexico and the southern United States.
+Chthamalia is accepted as a genus by Plants of the World Online, but is considered by some others to be a synonym or a subgenus of Matelea.

+21 SPECIES accepted by Plants of the World Online as of May 17, 2025: